 Recommended by Kanupriyaa from Sunset Jeans

 The tacos on the menu will immediately catch your eye – they are spicy, come in a variety of combos, and are stuffed with avocados.
-The tables are located right on the private beach of the hotel and the magnificent ocean stretches out until the horizon.
+The tables are located right on the hotel’s private beach, and the magnificent ocean stretches out until the horizon.

-You will instantly forget the gorgeous view as you take a bite of your first taco though.
+You will instantly forget the gorgeous view as you take a bite of your first taco, though.
 The tacos are the best on this coast.
-They are perfectly seasoned and the local veggies lighted sauteed to bring out the flavors.
+They are perfectly seasoned, and the local veggies are lighted sauteed to bring out the flavors.

 The best thing about the dish is the different sauces and pickles that accompany the dish.
 Each bite with a different sauce is a dish on its own.